Top U.S. hedge funds stayed bullish in second quarter on energy as slump began

 NEW YORK Top U.S. hedge funds made bullish bets on the energy sector in the second quarter even as companies' shares began a slide toward multi-year lows on concerns about oversupply, regulatory filings showed on Friday.

 That decline has since accelerated, with the S&P energy index now down about 13.7 percent for the year, largely reflecting renewed fears of crude oversupply and weak global demand.
-Two favorites among hedge funds were Cheniere Energy (LNG.A) and Pioneer Natural Resources (PXD.N).
+Two favorites among hedge funds were Cheniere Energy and Pioneer Natural Resources.
 However, both companies struggled in the second quarter, with Cheniere falling 10.5 percent and Pioneer dropping more than 15 percent.

 Hedge fund managers had already been overweight the energy sector in the first quarter, expecting oil and gas shares to rebound as the year wore on, but the opposite has happened, even as some of these funds have added to their bets.